Since our founding more than 100 years ago, Girl Scouts has been, and

 Gender Inclusion: GSEMA welcomes non-binary youth and

-youth within Girl Scouting.
+non-binary and transgender youth within Girl Scouting.

 Educate: We will listen, learn, and leverage our resources to